GROOVING (1968/2009) for piano solo

 Per Nørgård (2012)

-Information: With both piano works “Grooving” and “Turn” being revised in 2009 a performances of Grooving and (attacca) Turn is suggested by the composer as an extra possibility.
+Information: With both piano works “Grooving” and “Turn” being revised in 2009 a performance of Grooving and (attacca) Turn is suggested by the composer as an extra possibility.